yatesdr/warlogix/README.md

 A TUI (Text User Interface) gateway application for industrial PLCs including Allen-Bradley ControlLogix/CompactLogix, Siemens S7, Beckhoff TwinCAT, and Omron FINS.
 Browse tags, monitor values in real-time, and republish data via REST API, MQTT brokers, Kafka, and Redis/Valkey.

 > **BETA PROJECT** - This software is under active development.
-Allen-Bradley Logix and Siemens S7 support is stable and well-tested.
+Allen-Bradley Logix and Siemens S7 support is reasonably well-tested with a variety of hardware and tags.
 Beckhoff TwinCAT and Omron FINS support are works in progress and may have bugs or missing features.
 Please report issues on GitHub.

 ## The name